No Idea How To Even Start Cleaning When You’re Overwhelmed By Your Messy House? Feeling Totally Paralyzed?

 - Setting timers to keep yourself on task

-…are enough to break the paralyzing spell of overwhelm your mess has cast upon you, you’re on your way.
+…are enough to break the paralyzing spell of overwhelm your messy house has cast upon you, you’re on your way.

 - Begin with the trash.
-Grab a trash bag and go through the chosen rooms, gathering anything that’s definitely trash.
+Grab a trash bag and go through the chosen rooms ONLY, gathering anything that’s definitely trash.
 Not donations, stuff that goes to other people, or other items that need to leave the house – just flat out trash.

 - If you recycle, do that separately in another pass through.
-This is a simple scoop-and-stuff mission, [*9] so don’t get muddled up with two different containers.
+This is a simple scoop-and-stuff mission, [*5] so don’t get muddled up with two different containers.
 This is a one decision game.
 Is this trash?
 True or False.
 Then move on.

 - It’s okay if you still have trash to pick up when the timer goes off.
 Reset the timer and keep going.
 In this case, the timer is just to keep you focused on what you’re supposed to be doing and in your chosen rooms.
 Do not go into the other rooms.

-- If you find yourself in a room that’s not on your list when the timer chimes, or you’re off-task completely and not cleaning at all, leave that room, reset the timer, and get going on your plan again.
+- If you find yourself cleaning in a different messy room that’s not on your list when the timer chimes, or you’re off-task completely and not cleaning at all, leave that room, reset the timer, and get going on your plan again.

 It’s okay.
 It happens.